Bipartisanship in United States politics

-Republican president Ronald Reagan discusses the budget with Democratic speaker Tip O'Neill.
+Republican president Ronald Reagan discusses the 1984 budget with Democratic speaker Tip O'Neill.

-American politics has often settled into a two party system, which as well as involving conflict between the two parties has also involved long periods of bipartisanship.
+American politics has often settled into a two-party system, which as well as involving conflict between the two parties has also involved long periods of bipartisanship.

 Background

-James Madison (1751–1836) argued in The Federalist Papers that factionalism was a danger to democracy, as it involved groups pushing their interests to the detriment of the national interest.
+James Madison argued in The Federalist Papers that factionalism was a danger to democracy, as it involved groups pushing their interests to the detriment of the national interest.
 The Founders were largely nonpartisan, and did not think that political parties would play a role in American politics.

 However, political parties have long been a major force in US politics, and in its history, the nation has alternated between periods of intense party rivalry and partisanship, as well as periods of bipartisanship.

 Periods of bipartisanship

-There have been periods of bipartisanship in American politics, such as when Republican Abraham Lincoln elected Democrat Andrew Johnson as Vice President of the United States. the Republicans supported legislation by Democratic President Lyndon Johnson in the early 1960s, and when Democrats worked with Republican President Ronald Reagan in the 1980s.
-It is claimed that the non-partisanship in foreign policy was a precursor to the concept of modern bipartisanship in U.S. politics.
+There have been periods of bipartisanship in American politics, such as when Republican Abraham Lincoln selected Democrat Andrew Johnson as his running mate for vice president.
+Republicans supported legislation by Democratic president Lyndon B. Johnson in the early 1960s, and when Democrats worked with Republican president Ronald Reagan in the 1980s.
+It is claimed that the non-partisanship in foreign policy was a precursor to the concept of modern bipartisanship in US politics.
 This was articulated in 1912 by President William Howard Taft, who stated that the fundamental foreign policies of the United States should be raised above party differences.

 More recently, this was also shown in the case of President George H. W. Bush's administration, which began with an atmosphere of bipartisanship on foreign policy in Washington.
 During this period, the concept of bipartisanship implied a consensus not only between the two parties but also the executive and legislative branches of the government to implement foreign policy.
-This was seen in the article Bipartisan Objectives for American Foreign Policy, authored by Henry Kissinger, President Nixon's Secretary of State, and Cyrus Vance, who was Secretary during President Carter's administration.
+This was seen in the article Bipartisan Objectives for American Foreign Policy, authored by Henry Kissinger, President Richard Nixon's Secretary of State, and Cyrus Vance, who was secretary during President Jimmy Carter's administration.